notion-enhancer/notion-enhancer/DOCUMENTATION.md

 #### hacks

-each "hack" is a function taking a single **`store`** argument, which allows access to the module settings/options defined in `mod.js` (those set in the menu, or used internally by the module). each module store is saved to + automatically syncs with `~/.notion-enhancer/id.json`. it can be initialised with `const data = store({ defaults })`, then used as if it were a normal object.
+each "hack" is a function taking 2 arguments.

+1. the **`store`** argument, which allows access to the module settings/options defined in `mod.js` (those set in the menu, or used internally by the module). each module store is saved to + automatically syncs with `~/.notion-enhancer/id.json`. it can be initialised with `const settings = store({ defaults })`, then used as if it were a normal object.
+2. the **`__exports`** argument, which is the `module.exports` of the file being modded. this can be used to call or replace functions from notion.

 this hack is applied to whichever file (`.js`-only) is set as the function key. these can be found within the `app` folder.